microsoft/powerbi-powershell/src/Modules/Profile/Commands.Profile/help/Invoke-PowerBIRestMethod.md

 ```

 ### -TimeoutSec
 Specifies how long the request can be pending before it times out.
 Enter a value in seconds.
+Entering a value of 0 specifies an indefinite time-out.

 ```yaml
 Type: Int32